-Amendments made to AASB 9 Financial Instruments, AASB 139 Financial Instruments: Recognition and Measurement and AASB 7 Financial Instruments: Disclosures become mandatory for periods commencing 1 January 2021.
+Amendments made to AASB 9 Financial Instruments, AASB 139 Financial Instruments: Recognition and Measurement and AASB 7 Financial Instruments: Disclosures became mandatory for the current financial year.
 The amendments address issues arising from interest rate benchmark reform (IBOR).
-The reforms are not expected to have a significant impact on the Fund's accounting policies or disclosures as the Fund does not hedge account.
+The reforms have not had a significant impact on the Fund's accounting policies or disclosures as the Fund does not hedge account.